United Kingdom > Salvation Army International Heritage Centre Archive

 Conditions governing access

 Most of this collection is closed to the public.
 Records of a personal nature relating to identified individuals are closed for the lifespan of the individual.
-When it is not possible to establish whether an individual has died, a closure period of 75 years (if the individual was an adult when the record was created) or 100 years (if the individual was a child when the record was created) is imposed under the Data Protection Act .
+When it is not possible to establish whether an individual has died, a closure period of 84 years (if the individual was an adult when the record was created) or 100 years (if the individual was a child when the record was created) is imposed under the Data Protection Act.
 Former residents can apply for access to their own records.
 Please enquire for details.
 Open files can be viewed in the reading room of The Salvation Army International Heritage Centre, open Tue-Fri 9.30-4.00.
-To make an appointment or to enquire about your own records, phone: 0207 326 7800; or email: email@example.com .
+To make an appointment or to enquire about your own records, phone: 0207 326 7800; or email: firstname.lastname@example.org .

 Conditions governing reproduction